-The growth of Plexus over the last half-decade is quite impressive and undoubtedly a good sign for the company’s long-term outlook.
-Does this mean I’m involved?
+The growth of Plexus over the last 10 years is quite impressive and undoubtedly a good sign for the company’s long-term outlook.

-As previously stated, Plexus’ flagship products are Plexus Slim, a powder mix that’s meant to be consumed before meals, and Accelerator, a dietary supplement.
-The company states that consuming the products in conjunction with a healthy diet and exercise helps with weight management.
+The company states that consuming the products in conjunction with a healthy diet and exercise helps with weight management (similar to Phytoscience).
 Plexus offers several other health and dietary products, including the following:

 - Plexus Boost – An alternative to Accelerator to be used in conjunction with Plexus Slim.

 - MegaX – Supplement containing several omega fatty acids.

 - XFactor – A multivitamin and antioxidant supplement.

 - Bio Cleanse – A magnesium supplement.

 - Plexus Block – Absorbs starches and sugars to help maintain healthy blood sugar levels.

 - Breast Chek Kit – Kit for monthly self-breast exams.

 - Plexus Body Cream